mousepawmedia/redstring/README.md

 	sudo apt-get install python3-gi

 INSTALL: Download Redstring-2.0.2.zip.
-Unpack in your /home/ directory.
+Unpack in your home directory.
 The file "Redstring" is an executable Python file.

 RUN: In a terminal, browse to your Redstring folder.